declspecl/decldots/DOCKER.md

 - All package installations are contained within the container
 - Easy to reset by destroying and recreating the container

-This Docker environment provides a completely safe sandbox for testing Rbdots functionality without any risk to your host system!
+This Docker environment provides a completely safe sandbox for testing Decldots functionality without any risk to your host system!